SSLMate/certspotter/README.md

 # Cert Spotter - Certificate Transparency Monitor

-**Cert Spotter** is a Certificate Transparency log monitor from SSLMate that alerts you when a SSL/TLS certificate is issued for one of your domains.
+**Cert Spotter** is a Certificate Transparency log monitor from SSLMate that alerts you when an SSL/TLS certificate is issued for one of your domains.
 Cert Spotter is easier to use than other open source CT monitors, since it does not require a database.
 It's also more robust, since it uses a special certificate parser that ensures it won't miss certificates.